mdahwireng/Modeling-Water-Flow-Using-A-Custom-Built-Python-Module/README.md

 ## Introduction
 This project seeks to model the relief of a farm owned by AgriTech in Iowa, USA, using publicly available data from USGS 3DEP project.
 This project is also a case study which leads to the creation of a python package which fetch, transform and visualize publicly available satellite and Lidar data by interacting with public APIs.

-This package abstracts process from the querying, retrieval, conversion of coordinate systems, creating Digital Elevation Models to the visualization of produced images in both 2d and 3d.
+This package abstracts processes from the querying, retrieval, conversion of coordinate systems, creating Digital Elevation Models to the visualization of produced images in both 2d and 3d.

 ## Directory Structure
 ## Modules